tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

   * The `groupby` function splits data into groups.
 Once groups are created, a function or operation can be executed against each group (e.g., addition).

   * Data must be grouped using `groupby` before the values in each group can be aggregated.
-This ensures data is aggregated at the group level rather than at the column level.
+This ensures data is aggregated at the group level, rather than at the column level.

   ![Visual data grouping](Images/visual_grouping.png)